-The catch is: there's really no reason to until the Big Giant Monster is revealed.
-At least as of the current alpha alpha alpha alpha draft of the rules, there's literally no mechanical reason to combine other than to beat up a Giant Monster.
+The catch is that there's really no reason to combine until necessary.
+At least as of the current alpha draft of the rules, there's literally no mechanical reason to combine other than to beat up a Giant Monster.
 Since the Robos themselves are primarily narrative tools, the players can have their Robos whenever they like, provided it makes sense.
-Much like the classics of the genre, the combination is an intense action, and quite destructive.
-You can easily narrate that it just takes too much power (hence one three rounds of Rumble), we must wait until it's our only option, and so on.
+Much like the classics of the genre, the actual team robo combination is an intense action, and can be quite destructive.
+You can easily narrate certain limitations to explain this: